So, you’ve decided to embark on the journey to create some epic content for your blog.

 A cornerstone is a vital piece that keeps the building together; likewise, cornerstone content is the kind of thing that you can hang your entire content strategy on.
 It’s the epic, incredibly useful resource that serves a function for your business (like driving opt-ins, or encouraging links from other sites).

-I’ve created a brief worksheet to tell you HOW to choose the right topic for your cornerstone content, which you can download here, but I want to talk first about WHY you want to create epic, cornerstone content.
+I’ve created a brief worksheet to tell you HOW to choose the right topic for your cornerstone content, which you can download from our free resource library here, but I want to talk first about WHY you want to create epic, cornerstone content.